A verge is the strip of land between the footpath and the kerb and road. It’s also the land on roundabouts and other traffic control devices.

 Alternatively, you can download the form and return to Council.

-We can provide help if you are aged or disabled and are unable to mow your verge.
+We can provide help if you are aged or have disability and are unable to mow your verge.
 If eligible your verge lawns can be mowed up to eight times per year.